Rundetaarn: Observatory

 The observatory is a small domed building, built on the roof of the tower.
 Built in 1929, the current observatory is 7 m high and has a diameter of 6 m.
 Access is by a narrow winding stone staircase from the observation deck.

 Rebus inscription

 On the upper part of the façade of the tower, there is a gilded rebus inscription.
 Christian IV's draft of it, written in his own hand writing, is kept at the Danish National Archives.
 The rebus includes the four Hebrew consonants of the Tetragrammaton.
 The rebus can be interpreted in the following way: Lead Jehovah, the right teaching and justice into the heart of the crowned King Christian IV, 1642.

 Toilet

-The tower contains a toilet used by the researchers and astronomers working in the tower and consisting of a seat almost at the top and a shaft leading down to the bottom floor built into the hollow core.
-This shaft has no way of emptying it nor any ventilation to the outside, making it arguably one of the world's largest and earliest septic tanks.
+The tower contains a toilet which consists of a seat almost at the top and a shaft leading down to the bottom floor built into the hollow core.

 The Round Tower today

-Today the Round Tower serves as an observation tower, a public astronomical observatory, an exhibition and concert venue and a historical monument.
+Today the tower serves as an observation tower, a public astronomical observatory, an exhibition and concert venue and a historical monument.